kevinawalsh/betterfiledialog/README.md

    * @param parent - used for dialog positioning on Windows and Linux.
 May be
    *    null.
 On MacOS, the dialog is always centered on the screen.
    * @param title - title for the dialog, or null for system default title.
-   * @param initialDir - set initial directory for Windows and Linux.
-On MacOS,
+   * @param initialPath - sets initial directory and suggested filename.
+May be
+   *   null.
+For MacOS, only the filename is used, and the initial directory is
+   *   always chosen by the platform based on recent accesses.
+   *   If the path is to an existing directory, or if getParentFile() is not
+   *   null, this is used for the initial directory (or some ancestor if that
+   *   directory isn't accessible).
+Otherwise, a platform-specific default is
+   *   used as the initial directory.
+   *   If the path is not to a directory, then getName() is used for the initial
-   *    a system "last accessed" default is used.
-May be null.
+   *   filename.
+Otherwise, a platform-specific default or emptystring is used
-   * @param initialFile - set initial file on some platforms.
-May be null.
+   *   as the initial filename.
    * @param filters - list of zero or more filters user can choose from.
 The
    *    first one is selected by default.
    * @return the user's chosen file, or null if canceled by user.
    */
   public static File openFile(Component parent, String title,
-      File initialDir, File initialFile, Filter... filters);
+      File initialPath, Filter... filters);

+  // initialPath - May be null.
+If it contains a separator, then the trailing
+  // part (if non-blank) is used as the suggested name, and the rest is used for
+  // the initial directory.
+Otherwise, the entire initialPath is used for the
+  // suggested name.
   public static String openFile(Component parent, String title,
-      String initialDir, String initialFile, Filter... filters);
+      String initialPath, Filter... filters);

   /**
    * Same as openFile(), but allows selecting multiple files.
    * @return the list of one or more chosen files, or null if canceled by user.
    */
   public static File[] openFiles(Component parent, String title,
-      File initialDir, File initialFile, Filter... filters);
+      File initialPath, Filter... filters);

   public static String[] openFiles(Component parent, String title,
-      String initialDir, String initialFile, Filter... filters);
+      String initialPath, Filter... filters);

   /**
    * Pop up an save-file dialog and return the selected file.
    * @param parent - used for dialog positioning on Windows and Linux.
 May be
    *    null.
 On MacOS, the dialog is always centered on the screen.
    * @param title - title for the dialog, or null for system default title.
-   * @param initialDir - set initial directory for Windows and Linux.
-On MacOS,
+   * @param initialPath - same as for openFile().
-   *    a system "last accessed" default is used.
-May be null.
-   * @param initialFile - set initial file on some platforms.
-May be null.
    * @param filters - list of zero or more filters user can choosse from.
 The
    *    first one is selected by default.
    * @return the user's chosen file, or null if canceled by user.
 The chosen